• Skip to primary navigation

 Why this recipe works

 • Perfect texture.
-The filling is creamy but chunky, and then the outside is covered in crushed pecans to add a nutty crunch.
+The filling is creamy but chunky, and the outside is covered in crushed pecans to add a nutty crunch.

 pineapple cheese ball on a whet thing cracker with a pineapple knife